1220 Rosecrans Street #119

 WUFI Pro is the beginning software that models individual walls and roofs, enabling the user to select the building location, the direction of the weather, etc. This version enables the user to copy material properties and modify the database.
 This class is the prerequisite for WUFI Plus,

 WUFI 2D, and the annual WUFI Users Conference.
-Students receive an 8-week temporary license
+Students receive a 6-week temporary license

 for WUFI Pro.
 The WUFI Pro tab will lead you to a detailed curriculum